20 - 25 minutes of running can transform your mind, body, and soul.

 You are high (without drugs):

 # 6: Running can elevate your mood like recreational drugs because it stimulates the same pleasure and reward receptors.
 This is the reason many addiction therapies include a lot of exercise.
+(Even better when you are wearing a colorful shoe like Nike Zoom Vaporfly 4%).

 # 7: Running triggers production of endocannabinoids that makes you happier and more focused.